The Fatherhood of God [Part 2]

 God is a Father!

-In honor of Father’s Day, for two days, we’ve stepped away from the radio series on the power of prayer in order to reflect on the fatherhood of God.
+In honor of Father’s Day, for two days, we’ve stepped away from the radio series on Moses today in order to reflect on the fatherhood of God.

 In his classic, Knowing God, JI Packer penned these dramatic words:

 “What is a Christian?
 The question can be answered in many ways, but the richest answer I know is that a Christian is one who has God for his Father.”

 It’s a stunning declaration from one of the keenest evangelical minds of the last century.
 A Christian is one who has God for his Father.